 Admin User Management provides System Admins a way to define which Users can manage other Learners and Admins in their portal.
 The options for User management are All, Department, or Group.
 These Roles will also determine what areas of the Admin UI they can access.

 Course Editing & Visibility

-If your portal has been set up with E-Commerce 2.0, organizations have the option of applying their branding to match that of the main portal.
-Due to functionality limitations, it isn’t possible to have Department-specific styles applied to E-Commerce 2.0 as it is for the main portal.
+If your portal has been set up with eCommerce 2.0, organizations have the option of applying their branding to match that of the main portal.
+Due to functionality limitations, it isn’t possible to have Department-specific styles applied to eCommerce 2.0 as it is for the main portal.
 This may need to be considered, depending on your needs and branding requirements.

-While Groups certainly add flexibility, it’s important to remember that while many of Absorb’s reports can use Departments as a filter, Groups are not as widely used.
+While Groups certainly add flexibility, it’s important to remember that while many of Absorb’s reports can use Departments as a filter, Groups are not as widely available.
 Depending on your reporting requirements, you will want to take this into account, and confirm that your use of Departments and Groups will provide an acceptable workflow.